Brandon Elliott finished the 2018 season as the most successful softball coach in program history, going 408-103 in his 11 years at the helm.

 - Led Marlins to program’s first-ever No. 1 ranking in 2016

-- Set a national record with 54 wins in 2017 to bring the softball program its first national championship
+- Set a national record with 55 wins in 2018 to bring the softball program its second-straight national championship